 Inés Ramos from Puerto Travel Buddy

 We commented initially that it was an important day.
-This is the date that Ian Darrell had coordinated with Luis Ruiz, his initial stage as a passenger flight Paramotor Pilot.
+This is the date that Ian Darrell had coordinated with Luis Ruiz, his initial stage as a introductory flight Paramotor Pilot.
 If the weather was right, as indeed it was.
-Ian would be trying his first passenger flights ever.
-For this, Luis Ruiz provided him with a reliable SkyMax Moster Paramotor, along with 2 Paragliders that would do the perfect job considering his weight and the weight of his passengers.
-And speaking of passengers, there were his cousins Brian and Derek, as well as his girlfriend Paola and his father Darrell.
+Ian would be trying his first Tandem flights ever.
+For this, Luis Ruiz provided him with a reliable SkyMax Moster Paramotor, along with 2 Paragliders that would do the perfect job considering his weight and the weight of people that going to fly with him.
+And speaking of training, there were his cousins Brian and Derek, as well as his girlfriend Paola and his father Darrell.
 All ready to fly with Ian.

 Posted by Luis Ruiz Kamikazes on Friday, July 3, 2020

-The first Paramotor Tandem Fly of Ian flying with his Cousin Brian as passenger.
+The first Paramotor Tandem Fly of Ian flying with his Cousin Brian.

 While Ian was making those flights, other things were also happening with other pilots and their own challenges.
 There we had Eric Harthman again.
 During months he had resistance to attend the activities of Isabela because of the distance from his residence and now he is very comfortable with the place and enjoying its practices.
 In the same way Tim Slauson arrived, who was also reluctant to travel from Luquillo where he resides, and there he was talking that he had given during the day, possibly the best flight of his life to date 😉.
 He came accompanied by a friend named Shawn, who had always dreamed of flying, and there he was fulfilling his dream flying at some point with Luis in the Paramotor.